Shicheng-Guo/Shicheng-Guo.Github.io/about.md

 I am **Shicheng Guo, Ph.D.**, Senior Director of **Translational Genetics & Data Science** at [Arrowhead Pharmaceuticals](https://arrowheadpharma.com), where I lead human-genetics-driven target discovery and biomarker strategy for RNA-based therapeutics.
-My work sits where computational genomics, statistical genetics, and machine learning meet drug development — translating population-scale biology into medicines.
+My work sits where **human data, genomics, and AI** meet drug development — using population-scale biology, biobanks, and real-world evidence to power an **end-to-end, AI-native discovery engine**, increasingly orchestrated by **agentic AI systems** that reason, plan, and act across the target-to-medicine pipeline.

 ## Background